Clear Lake (region): Boundaries

 These communities lie on or near the lake.
-They occupy a compact area lying between Houston, Pasadena, and the bay.
-Clear Lake City is itself a composite community within the Clear Lake Area that spans parts of Houston, Pasadena, Webster, and Seabrook.
+They occupy a compact area lying between Houston and the bay.
+Clear Lake City is itself a composite community within the Clear Lake Area that spans parts of Houston, Webster, and Seabrook.

 History

 At the time Europeans arrived the area around Galveston Bay was largely inhabited by Akokisa and Karankawa tribes.
 The first substantial European presence in the area came as a result of the pirate kingdom established by Jean Lafitte in the early 19th century from his base on Galveston Island.
 One of the earliest settlers in the region was Anson Taylor, namesake of Taylor Lake, who supplied Lafitte's Galveston colony with produce and game from around Armand Bayou (though his homestead was actually near the Trinity River).

 During most of the 19th century the Clear Lake Area remained largely undeveloped.
 Ranches such as the famed Allen Ranch used much of the area as a cattle range.
 Toward the end of the century small farming and fishing communities developed.
 Railroads grew up near the area as well connecting the nearby commercial centers of Galveston, Harrisburg, and Houston spawning new communities such as Clear Creek (League City) and Webster.

 In 1901 the oil gusher at Spindletop launched the Texas Oil Boom.
 Soon oil wells and refineries were built in nearby Goose Creek (modern Baytown) and Texas City.
 Houston rapidly became established as the main commercial center in the area for the oil industry.
 The Clear Lake Area became an attractive recreational destination for the new class of wealthy oil businessmen.
 Much of the area was developed as retreats for the wealthy including a large ranch estate owned by Houston businessman James West.
 The population increased rapidly including significant immigration from overseas.
 The Maceo crime syndicate, which ran Galveston at that time, created casino districts in Kemah and other areas of Galveston County (though they were shut down in the mid-20th century).

 In 1963 NASA's Johnson Space Center (JSC) was established in the area.
 That and the explosive growth of neighboring Houston in the mid-20th century, especially the 1970s and 80s, caused significant urbanization.
 The Clear Lake City community was created by the Friendswood Development Company, a venture of Humble Oil and Dell E. Webb Corporation, to support residential growth near the new NASA facility.
 Some of the communities around Clear Lake reoriented toward aerospace-related industries.
 Still tourism and recreation remain core industries of the area today.